fabianriewe/cla-assistant-signature-storage/README.md

 ## Setup

 1. In `src` create a `.env`-File (EDIT: a better solution is WIP)
-2. Add the follwing varivables:
+2. Add the follwing variables:
 3. Run `truffle migrate` (Note: When deploying to ropsten network use `--network ropsten`)
 4. In `serverless.yml` setup your AWS profile or add your credentials
 5. Run `sls deploy`